 Our leadership team welcomes your questions and comments.
 Please feel free to contact us.

-Checklist: Choosing an LTACHWe have developed the following checklist to help you determine which facility can offer you the broadest, most appropriate range of services and programming for post-acute respiratory care, complex medical care, brain injury care and medical behavioral care to help your family member achieve the highest level of recovery possible.
+Checklist: Choosing an LTACHWe have developed the following checklist to help you determine which facility can offer you the broadest, most appropriate range of services and programming for post-acute respiratory care, complex medical care and brain injury care to help your family member achieve the highest level of recovery possible.

 If, once you have completed this checklist, you feel you need more information about our individualized treatment plans or interdisciplinary approach to care, or you would like to arrange for a personal tour, please contact us: